Playwrights Unit

 About

-The 23/24 Playwrights Unit focuses on the process of developing a script for the stage, and building a career as a playwright.
+Thank you for your interest in the 25/26 Playwrights Unit.
+This year, the unit will focus on the process of developing a script for the stage, and building a career as a playwright — all of this while having fun!!!!!
 We ask that playwrights bring us a project they are passionate about, whether it is a clearly outlined idea for a play, a full-length draft ready to be workshopped, or anything in between.
-Paprika accepts playwrights at all stages, from first-time playwrights to already-produced!
-Three participants will learn about: character development, scene structure, creating honest dialogue and sustaining tension in writing, along with administrative skills — including grant writing, crafting playwright resumes, and how to pitch your project to a theatre.
+Three artists will learn about character development, scene structure, creating honest dialogue, sustaining tension in writing, and administrative skills — including grant writing, crafting playwright resumes, and pitching your project to a theatre.
 Many playwrights have gone on to have their scripts staged as full productions at Paprika and beyond as a result of the development support they received in this program.

-We welcome playwrights at all career stages, from first-time playwrights to those already produced!
+We welcome playwrights at all career stages, from first-time playwrights to those who have already been produced!
 We encourage new artists and artists located in the GTA (Greater Toronto Area) in the first few years of their practice to apply.
-The Playwrights Unit public readings and some of the unit’s meetings will take place in person in Tsí Tkarón:to (Toronto).
+Please be aware that the Playwrights Unit public readings and some of the unit’s meetings will take place in person in Tsí Tkarón:to (Toronto).

 Facilitator